panoply/esthetic/readme.md

 # Credits

-Prettify owes its existence to Sparser and PrettyDiff.
+Æsthetic owes its existence to Sparser and PrettyDiff.
 This project has been adapted from these 2 brilliant tools and while largely refactored + overhauled the original parse architecture remains intact.

 ### [PrettyDiff](https://github.com/prettydiff/prettydiff) and [Sparser](https://github.com/unibeautify/sparser)